cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 The mode has some limitations on the compatible tasks:
 - It's not possible to use it for an already existing task, the task has to be recreated.
-- This mode assumes random frame ordering, so it is only available for image annotation tasks a nd not for ordered sequences like videos.
+- This mode assumes random frame ordering, so it is only available for image annotation tasks and not for ordered sequences like videos.
 - Tracks are not supported in such tasks.

 The validation set can be managed after the task is created - annotations can be edited,